 Niagara USA is an excellent area for birding, recognized internationally as an Important Bird Area in the Niagara River Corridor.
 Because the Niagara River never freezes, a wide variety of water birds will winter over to take advantage of these waters as a food resource.
 Gulls, terns, ducks, herons, raptors and geese abound.
 A Niagara River Greenway is currently being developed from Buffalo to Youngstown.
 Add in biking, hiking, boating and all the paddle sports to satisfy your outdoor needs, too.
 Hunting is an interesting option as well.

 Niagara Falls is an attraction that can be seen year-round, but winter is definitely off-peak when the Expo is being held.
 This is a perfect time to take advantage of the downtown area by attending the Expo.
-Quality hotels surrounding the Conference and Event Center are nearby.
-New restaurants have added to the menu selection such as Tony Roma's and Rainforest Cafe.
-The family atmosphere at the Expo and around the area make it the perfect combination for young and old alike.
-Winter attractions outside of Niagara Falls proper include the Aquarium of Niagara Falls; the Culinary Institute of Niagara; the Seneca Niagara Resort and Casino; Old Fort Niagara; the New York Power Authority Power Vista; the Herschell Carrousel Museum, and much, much more.
+Quality hotels surrounding the Conference and Event Center are nearby (including several new ones).
+New restaurants have added to the menu selection such as Tony Roma's, Rainforest Café, Third Street Retreat Eatery and Pub, Power City Eatery and Marino's Subs.
+The family atmosphere at the Expo and around the area makes it the perfect combination for young and old alike.
+Winter attractions outside of Niagara Falls proper include the Aquarium of Niagara Falls; the Culinary Institute of Niagara; the Seneca Niagara Resort and Casino; Old Fort Niagara; the New York Power Authority Power Vista (with revamped exhibits that are amazing!); the Herschell Carrousel Museum, and much, much more.
 Interested in shopping?
 Fashion Outlets of Niagara offers up more than 200 designer brand stores just 10 minutes from the mighty Cataracts.

 From spring to fall, Niagara Falls State Park is still center stage, offering up the historic and spectacular Maid of the Mist, Cave of the Winds and unique viewing perspectives from Goat Island and other areas of the park.
+Not all of the attractions are open in the winter, but work is underway to make the Cave of the Winds a year-round viewing spectacle.
 Heading north, more viewing options are available at Whirlpool State Park, Devil's Hole State Park, Artpark State Park, Joseph Davis State Park and Fort Niagara State Park.
 Moving out from Niagara Falls will take you to other attractions within the region.
 The Erie Canal Historic Corridor affords outdoor activities like hiking, biking, boating and paddling.
-In Lockport, Lockport Locks and Canal Tours and the Lockport Caves headline the list of interesting attractions.
+In Lockport, Lockport Locks and Canal Tours and the Lockport Caves headline the list of interesting attractions along with the Flight of Five.
 The Niagara Wine Trail is one of the fastest growing trails of its kind in the country, while tasty culinary delights at farms and restaurants tickle your taste buds throughout Western New York.

 The best place to be to find out about all of this information?
-The Greater Niagara Fishing and Outdoor Expo set for Jan.
-22-24, 2016 of course!
-Another excellent resource is Niagara Tourism and Convention Corp. at www.niagara-usa.com.
-Don’t forget that there’s plenty of free parking in three major lots on all sides of the Conference and Event Center.
+The Greater Niagara Fishing and Outdoor Expo set for Feb.17-20, 2022 of course!
+Another excellent resource is Destination Niagara USA at www.niagarafallsusa.com.
 See you there!